carhubcentralts-hue/prosaasil/replit.md

 # Overview

-AgentLocator is a Hebrew CRM system for real estate businesses, designed to streamline the sales pipeline.
-It features an AI-powered assistant that automates lead management through integrations with Twilio and WhatsApp.
-The system processes real-time calls, collects lead information, and schedules meetings using advanced audio processing for natural conversations.
-Its primary goal is to provide fully customizable AI assistants and business names to real estate professionals.
+AgentLocator is a Hebrew CRM system tailored for real estate businesses.
+Its core purpose is to streamline the sales pipeline through an AI-powered assistant that automates lead management.
+Key capabilities include real-time call processing, intelligent lead information collection, and meeting scheduling, all powered by advanced audio processing for natural conversations.
+The system aims to provide fully customizable AI assistants and business branding to real estate professionals, enhancing efficiency and sales conversion.

-## BUILD 127 - Hebrew Time Understanding Fix (COMPLETED)
-- **Fixed Time Conversion**: Agent now correctly understands Hebrew times ("שתיים" = 14:00, NOT 12:00!)
-- **Added Conversion Rules**: Comprehensive Hebrew-to-24h mapping (1-8 default to PM, בבוקר = AM)
-- **Clear Examples**: "שתיים" → 14:00, "9 בבוקר" → 09:00, "ארבע" → 16:00
-- **Applied to Both**: Added to both default instructions AND custom instructions prefix
-- **CRITICAL**: Numbers 1-8 without "בבוקר" always mean PM (afternoon) in Israel!

-## BUILD 126 - ASR Short Text Filter Fix (COMPLETED)
-- **Fixed Name Rejection**: "שי" and other 2-character names are now accepted
-- **Updated Filter**: Changed threshold from ≤2 to ≤1 char (only single characters rejected as noise)
-- **Trust Google STT**: System now accepts all valid 2+ character Hebrew speech

-## BUILD 125 - Calendar Delete Fix (COMPLETED)
-- **Fixed Delete Button**: Calendar delete button now works properly with http service
-- **User Feedback**: Added success/error messages when deleting appointments
-- **Proper Error Handling**: Shows clear error messages instead of silent failures

-## BUILD 124 - WhatsApp UX Fix + Timezone Correction (COMPLETED)
-- **WhatsApp DTMF Removal**: WhatsApp now asks nicely "על איזה שם לרשום ומה מספר הטלפון?"
-(NO keypad/DTMF!)
-- **Phone Calls Keep DTMF**: Phone calls still use "תקליד במקלדת והקש #" for phone input
-- **Channel-Specific Prompts**: Agent factory now accepts `channel` parameter and builds different instructions
-- **Timezone Debugging**: Added detailed logs to track timezone conversion (need to test with real data)
-- **Goal**: WhatsApp = simple text, Phone = DTMF, and times saved correctly in Asia/Jerusalem

-## BUILD 123 - Agent SDK Performance Optimization (COMPLETED)
-- **Performance Tracking**: Added detailed timing logs for DB, Agent creation, history conversion, and execution
-- **ModelSettings**: Added max_tokens=300, temperature=0.3 for faster Agent responses
-- **Conversation History**: Kept 10 messages as requested by user (no reduction)

 # User Preferences